 WHO SHOULD READ THIS POLICY

-Anyone who incurs travel or entertainment-related expenses on behalf of the University; the President, Vice Presidents, Vice Provosts, and Deans, as well as supervisors and Business Managers who supervise an employee incurring travel and entertainment-related expenses on behalf of the University.
+Anyone who incurs travel or entertainment-related expenses on behalf of the University; members of the Leadership Team, as well as supervisors and Business Managers who supervise an employee incurring travel and entertainment-related expenses on behalf of the University.

 The following travel and entertainment expenses are eligible for reimbursement, subject to the availability of funds:

 Airline tickets for travel by the most direct route, in economy class, and at the lowest airfare available may be reimbursed by the University.
 Exceptions may be granted to fly business class for either international travel or for a documented medical reason.
-The Vice Provosts and Deans may approve exceptions for business class airfare of up to $5,000 per trip.
+The Vice Provosts and Deans may approve exceptions for business class airfare costing less than $5,000 per trip.
 Such approval must be in writing and state the reason for the exception.
 Business class airfare costing $5,000 or more requires prior written approval from the President or applicable Vice President.
 First class air travel is not allowable.